khaoulachehbouni/khaoulachehbouni.github.io/_pages/about.md

 * _[June 2023]_ I was interviewed by [HEC Mag](https://mag.hec.ca/) about my Master's thesis on the detection of sexual predators.
 * _[June 2023]_ I gave a six hours class about Bias and Fairness in Machine Learning to Statistics Canada employees.
 * _[Jan 2023]_ I've started a research internship at Mila under the supervision of professor Golnoosh Farnadi.
-* _[Dec 2022]_ I attended the Conference on Neural Information Processing Systems in New Orleans to present my Master's work at two workshops.
+* _[Dec 2022]_ I attended NeurIPS in New Orleans to present our work "Early Detection of Sexual Predators with Federated Learning" at the International Workshop on Federated Learning and the Women in Machine Learning Workshop.
 * _[Oct 2022]_ Our white paper "AI & Cities: Risks, Applications and Governance" was presented at the Urban Economy Forum.
 * _[Sep 2022]_ My thesis "Mitigating Online Grooming with Federated Learning" won the Best Thesis Award at HEC Montréal for the year 2022.
+* _[Sep 2022]_ I presented our work "Mitigating Online Grooming with Federated Learning" in the Montreal AI Symposium.
 * _[Sep 2022]_ I've started working as a Data Scientist in the Methods, Quality and Research section in Statistics Canada.
+* _[March 2022]_ I've completed Ivado's [Action Inclusion Challenge](https://ivado.ca/en/action-inclusion-challenge/) and worked with IBM towards improving women representation in STEM.
-* _[March 2021]_ I earned second place in the HEC Data Challenge 2022.
+* _[March 2022]_ I earned second place in the HEC Data Challenge 2022.
+* _[May 2021]_ I've started working as a data journalist at La Presse after winning Ivado's Data Storytelling Scholarship.

 <!-- * _[June 2021]_ I'll be joining **NUS MComp (AI specialization)** program in August 2021. -->
 <!-- * _[June 2021]_ Our paper **"Learning-Based Simultaneous Detection and Characterization of Time Delay Attack in Cyber-Physical Systems"** is now available online at IEEE Explore. [\[link\]](https://ieeexplore.ieee.org/document/9352977){:target="_blank"} [\[pdf\]](http://prakharg24.github.io/files/learning_cps.pdf){:target="_blank"} -->
 <!-- * _[Oct 2020]_ We have updated the latest version of our work on Time Series Analysis in High Frequency Trading.
 Checkout the paper on [arxiv](https://arxiv.org/abs/1809.01506){:target="_blank"}. -->